 Data Connect’s Show Expert Systems trade show software facilitates everything from event marketing to attendee registration, lead generation and sales to target marketing, at both virtual and face-to-face events.
 Speak with one of our friendly Customer Success Representatives to learn more about how to chart your event strategy in today’s transitional climate.
 Call us at (303) 840-7477 or email us at firstname.lastname@example.org.
 We hope to hear from you!

-To succeed in today’s saturated event arena, marketers and event planners have to think doubly hard about ways to differentiate their shows from their competition.
-This means not only creating a unique experience at the show, but also pre and post-show.
+To succeed in today’s saturated event arena, marketers and event planners have to think doubly hard about ways to differentiate their conferences from their competition.
+This means not only creating a unique experience at the event, but also pre and post-event.
 In order to illuminate some tactics we’re observing, we’ve put together an infographic.
 We encourage you to evaluate how your show stacks up to these new best practices.

-Having the edge over your competitors in as we move into 2013 means looking at inefficient processes that could be amended through automation.
+Having the edge over your competitors can mean looking at inefficient processes that could be amended through automation.
 In so doing, you stand to improve the experience for your customers before, during and after the event.
 Moreover, you stand to better the experience for yourself and your business through more new case sales (our clients often set sales records using our system), better order accuracy, improved booked vs. shipped percentages, and greater new business retention.
 Show Expert Systems can make you a marketing superstar.
 Call us at (303) 840-7477 to find out more.

 We can all appreciate trade events as opportunities to connect with suppliers, network with industry peers, and be exposed to new products and trends.
 But as a show host, the trade show experience boils down to one thing and one thing only: revenue.
 If the bottom line isn’t up to par, it doesn’t matter how much swag was disbursed or how many prizes were awarded or even how many attendees came to the show.
 Growing your business is the name of the game, and there are three key things every show host should be doing to get the most out of their events.